-With texting being as popular as it is, every dealership should consider texting.
+With texting being as popular as it is, every dealership should consider business texting.
 Increase sales and loyalty by offering SMS texting to prospective customers.
 Nearly half of consumers would prefer to receive texts from their dealer, and that number is growing.
 Texting is about more than just great customer service – it’s simply necessary in order to stay competitive in the years ahead.
 There are many texting platforms out there, but not all texting is created equal.

 To understand which texting platform is right for your business, let’s explore five different options:

 - It gives the salesperson a great deal of control over the sales process.

-- Salespeople say they can build more intimate customer relationships by texting from their cell.
+- Salespeople say they can build more intimate customer relationships by texting from their cellphone.

 - The sales rep doesn’t have to compete with other sales reps for the customer.